 Many Crimeans work in the seasonal tourist trade, which means long hours in summer and then making money as best they can by other means between November and March.
 During the Soviet era tourism flourished as workers flocked to the south coast's sanatoria.
 Built from the19th century onwards in well laid-out park land they are in fact hotels, most with private beaches.

 The name sanatorium comes from the south coast resorts' long tradition as health spas.
 100 years ago people came to Crimea in the hope that the sea air would help them recover from a variety of illnesses, in particular tuberculosis.
 Today many of the sanatoria have medical wings for patients with health conditions or recuperating after operations, and in addition offer the full range of health and fitness treatments for their other customers - massage, mudbaths, fitness and weight loss programmes, saunas and so on.
 Many of the mud and mineral-based treatments are derived from natural mineral springs and medicinal muds, found in the Crimean environment.
-The south coast resorts are also a favorite holiday destination for people suffering from asthma or hay fever, as the sea breezes help both these conditions.
+The south coast resorts are also a favorite holiday destination for people suffering from asthma, tuberculosis or hay fever, as the sea breezes help both these conditions.

 Since it became possible for some of their traditional customers - Russians, Ukrainians, East Germans, Poles and others - to travel to the west for holidays after the end of the Soviet Union, the numbers of tourists have dropped, and some of the sanatoria and hotels are badly in need of new investment.
 This is not helped by the refusal so far of the regional government to privatise the sanatoria.
 But the industry is beginning to look westward now for new business - some of the hotels now have websites in English, where you can book on the internet, and a number of Yalta hotels had stands at the International Travel Mart in London last year.
 The combination of summer sunshine, warm sea, mountains, historic places to visit and the richness of Crimean culture mean that western european firms, particularly from Germany, are already beginning to take an interest.
 Ukraine has adopted membership of the European Union as a long-term strategic aim, and encourages these kinds of developments.